isomerpages/moe-blangahrisepri/index.md

       alt: Image alt text
       image: /images/2024 Photos/IFD/Edited_Emcee_Photo.jpg
       url: /international-friendship-day-2024/
-      description: "We commemorated International Friendship Day on 2 April.
-There were activities which aimed to foster friendships and collaborations amongst our students. "
+      description: We commemorated International Friendship Day on 2 April.
+There were activities which aimed to foster friendships and collaborations amongst our students.
   - infopic:
       title: Term 1 Inter-House Games 2024
       button: Click Here to read more
-      url: /highlights/2024/term-1-inter-house-games-2024/
+      url: /highlights/2024/broadcast-journalism/
       alt: Image alt text
-      image: /images/2024 Photos/Interhouse Games/T1Games_Image002.jpg
+      image: /images/2024 Photos/Broadcast Journalism/IMG_3856.jpg
-      description: Our school held our Term 1 Inter-House Games for 2024 with the games reflecting our student’s growth from their House Practices.
+      description: In alignment with our commitment to foster 21st-century competencies and further develop the talents and proficiencies of our students
       subtitle: HIGHLIGHTS
   - resources:
       title: Publications